esclabUIC/NetworkFMRI/README.md

 ## Neural detection of socially valued community members
-This repository hosts the online supplement for the paper "Neural detections of socially valued community members" (Morelli et. al, in prep).
+This repository hosts the online supplement for the paper "Neural detection of socially valued community members" (Morelli et. al, in prep).
 For a preprint of the paper, please contact Sylvia Morelli at smorelli@uic.edu.

 ### Prediction Analyses